-Giles Brand is a Partner and the founder of EPIC.
-He is currently Non-executive Chairman of Whittard of Chelsea and Luceco plc.
-Before joining EPIC, Giles was a founding Director of EPIC Investment Partners, a fund management business which at sale had US\$5bn under management.
+Giles Brand is a Partner and the founder of EPE.
+He is currently Non-executive Chairman of Whittard of Chelsea and Luceco plc, and a Non-Executive Director of The Reader Organisation, a not-for-profit educational charity.
+Before joining EPE, Giles was a founding Director of EPIC Investment Partners, a fund management business which at sale had US\$5bn under management.
 Prior to this, Giles worked in Mergers and Acquisitions at Baring Brothers in Paris and London.
 Giles read History at Bristol University.